gorlandor/omdb-search/README.md

 # Change Log

-Version: 0.2.2
+Version: 0.2.3
-- Remove redundant css properties
+- Add regex to trim the title's leading and trailing whitespaces, in computeUrl

 # Demo it